Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Proofs

 It is known \cite{xu2018powerful} that every pair of graphs $G,\hat{G} \in \GnSig $ which are not be separated by $T$ iterations of the WL test, will not be separated by our message passing procedure, regardless of the choice of the parameters

 We need to prove the opposite direction.

-Since the collection of all graph-pairs from $\GnSig$ is countable, it is sufficient to show that any fixed pair of graph $G,\hat{G} \in \GnSig $ which \emph{can} be separated by $T$ iterations of the WL test, can be separated by almost every choice of parameters.
+Since the collection of all graph-pairs from $\GnSig$ is countable, it is sufficient to show that any fixed pair of graphs $G,\hat{G} \in \GnSig $ that \emph{can} be separated by $T$ iterations of the WL test, can be separated by \emph{almost every} choice of parameters.

 Let us fix such a pair $G,\hat{G} \in \GnSig $ which can be separated by $T$ iterations of WL.
 Note that the final features $h_G=h_G(\bth) $ and $h_{\hat G}=h_{\hat G}(\bth)$ obtained from the message passing procedures are an analytic function of the parameters $\bth$, and therefore to show separation for \emph{almost every} $\bth$ it is sufficient to show \emph{existence} of $\bth$ for which $h_G(\bth) \neq h_{\hat G} (\btheta) $.